Run (2020 American film)

-Run (referred to on-screen as Run.) is a 2020 American psychological horror thriller film directed by Aneesh Chaganty and written by Chaganty and Sev Ohanian.
-The film stars Kiera Allen as Chloe Sherman, a disabled homeschooled teenager who begins to suspect that her mother Diane (Sarah Paulson) is keeping a dark secret about her upbringing.
+Run (referred to on-screen as Run.) is a 2020 American psychological horror thriller film directed by Aneesh Chaganty, and written by Chaganty and Sev Ohanian.
+The film stars Kiera Allen as disabled teenager Chloe Sherman, who begins to suspect that her mother, Diane (Sarah Paulson), has been keeping a dark secret about her upbringing.
+The film has connections to other films by Chaganty and Ohanian and is the second installment in the filmmaking duo's Searching film series.

-Announced in June 2018, with Paulson being cast that October and Allen that December.
-Principal photography also occurred in that time frame, with filming primarily taking place on location in Winnipeg, Manitoba.
-The film has connections to other films by Chaganty and Ohanian, including Missing (2023).

-Run was released in the United States via streaming on November 20, 2020 on Hulu, and was released in other territories both theatrically and through streaming by Lionsgate International and by Netflix on April 2, 2021.
+Run was released in the United States via streaming on November 20, 2020, on Hulu, and was released in other territories both theatrically and through streaming by Lionsgate International and by Netflix on April 2, 2021.
 The film received generally positive reviews from critics and became Hulu's most successful original film upon its release.

 Plot

-Diane Sherman gives birth prematurely to a daughter, whom she goes to see lying in an incubator surrounded by hospital staff.
-Seventeen years later, Diane lives a quiet life with her now-teenage daughter, Chloe.
-Due to the circumstances of her birth, Chloe suffers from arrhythmia, hemochromatosis, asthma and diabetes, as well as partial paralysis.
+A woman named Diane Sherman gives birth to a premature baby, who she goes to see lying in an incubator, surrounded by the hospital staff.

+Years later, Diane lives a quiet life with Chloe, her now teenage daughter, in Pasco, Washington.
+Chloe suffers from arrhythmia, hemochromatosis, asthma, and diabetes, as well as paralysis in her legs.
 She uses a wheelchair, takes multiple medications daily, and is homeschooled by her mother.
+Despite her conditions, Chloe is inquisitive and resourceful, spending her free time building various electronics and circuit boards.
+She desires to go to college, something Diane seems to support, but has received no responses for her applications.